flatten-official/flatten-somalia/README.md

 2. In the root directory, run `yarn` (or `yarn install`) to install the dependencies.

+3. Enable ESLint in your IDE (normally a plugin to install).
+ESLint is a code linter that checks logic and syntax.
+ESLint is configured with Prettier to also enforce a standard formatting.

+4. Follow instructions for the specific package you're working in if any (see README's in `packages/`)

 ## Available commands

 - `yarn dev`: Runs the backend server locally